Bebi Airstrip

 Bebi Airport is an airport serving Bebi in the Cross River State of Nigeria.
 It also serves as the airport for the Obudu Mountain Resort.
 The runway is 18 km east of the town of Obudu.

 The Bebi VOR-DME (Ident: BEB) is 0.72 nmi off the threshold of Runway 10.

+It was constructed in other to allow tourists to have easy access to the Obudu Cattle Ranch, a tourist attraction around the airstrip.

 Description

 The airstrip is located in Obudu, Cross River State, it was constructed during the tenure of Governor Donald Duke to generate more income for the state through tourism.
-It was constructed in other to allow tourists to have easy access to the Obudu Cattle Ranch, a tourist attraction around the airstrip.

 In 2017, Governor Ben Ayade named the airstrip Donald Duke Airstrip in honour of the former State governor for his contribution to the development of the airstrip.